Therese Scott Duncan

 - Patients as partners in clinical research – ”citizen science”

-- eHealth services for self-tracking and quantified self
+- eHealth services for self-care

 - User-centered and participatory design